mariain/TipCalculator/README.md

 **Question 1**: "What are your reactions to the iOS app development platform so far?
 How would you describe outlets and actions to another developer?
 Bonus: any idea how they are being implemented under the hood?
 (It might give you some ideas if you right-click on the Storyboard and click Open As->Source Code")

-**Answer:** [The app is very simple.
+**Answer:** The app is very simple.
 Outlet is used to programatically control/change the view (text, color, etc).
-Action is used as an event to trigger the code to do certain task.].
+Action is used as an event to trigger the code to do certain task.

 Question 2: "Swift uses [Automatic Reference Counting](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/AutomaticReferenceCounting.html#//apple_ref/doc/uid/TP40014097-CH20-ID49) (ARC), which is not a garbage collector, to manage memory.
 Can you explain how you can get a strong reference cycle for closures?
 (There's a section explaining this concept in the link, how would you summarize as simply as possible?)"

-**Answer:** [Strong reference cycle can be created when 2 class instance properties hold a strong reference to each other.
+**Answer:** Strong reference cycle can be created when 2 class instance properties hold a strong reference to each other.
 A closure is like a class, a reference type.
-A strong reference cycle is created when a closure is assigned to a class instance property and the closure accesses a property/method of that instance.].
+A strong reference cycle is created when a closure is assigned to a class instance property and the closure accesses a property/method of that instance.

 ## License

-    Copyright [2017] [Maria Notohusodo]
+    Copyright [2017] Maria Notohusodo

     Licensed under the Apache License, Version 2.0 (the "License");
     you may not use this file except in compliance with the License.